autometrics-dev/slack-app/README.md

 docker compose up --build
 ```

-Then, set up ngrok to be able to receive requests from Slack to your local machine and generate images.
+Next, we will set up ngrok to be able to receive requests from Slack to your
+local machine and retrieve the graphs (note: update the domain to your own
+unique domain):

 ```sh
 NGROK_DOMAIN=comic-dolphin-first.ngrok-free.app
 ngrok http --domain=$NGROK_DOMAIN 3031
 ```

-Then, launch the Slack app (get the bot token from our Slack dashboard)
+You will need to create and install a Slack app in your Slack workspace.
+See the
+instructions in the [autometrics docs](TODO).
+Then we will start the slack-app
+on your local machine (note: be sure to update the `SLACK_BOT_TOKEN` and
+`SLACK_CHANNEL`):

 ```sh
 STORAGE_DIR=/tmp \